UnbrokenTechnology/latchengine/.github/instructions/ecs.instructions.md

 - Dynamic component model supporting scripting languages.
 - Batch despawning + swap-remove compaction.
 - Generic PagedPool usable outside ECS.
+- 50 Hz fixed tick, deterministic simulation.

+**Why 50 Hz?**
+- 1000 ms is divisible by 50, making time calculations simpler.
+This helps us synchronize with real-world time so we can keep servers in sync and avoid drift.
+- 50 Hz is fast enough for smooth gameplay while allowing more time for complex simulations and scripting.
+- 50 Hz is a common choice for server tick rates in multiplayer games, so it aligns well with our networking model.
+- 50 Hz allows for a larger rollback window (8 ticks = 160 ms) which provides better latency compensation for players.

+Note that physics simulation tick rate can be decoupled from frame rate.
+The ECS will run at 50 Hz, but rendering can be at 60 FPS or higher with interpolation.
+All rendering interpolation should be done on the GPU to avoid CPU overhead.

 ---